-At one point the DJ makes a plea “Aye, thank you for your calls.
-But can you nae call when I have nae got a record on?
-I cannae concentrate on two things at once you know..”
+At one point the DJ makes a plea “Aye, thank you for all your calls.
+But can you nae call when I have nae got a record on please?
+I cannae concentrate on two things at once you know…”

-An overweight middle aged American lady in large glasses, patterned bow tied maternity dress and library hair walks around the dark wooden bar with her mobile phone, clamping it to each of the patiently pained locals’ ears to say hello to her friend back home in the Mid-West.
-Snatching the phone back “Can you believe this!” she cries “I’m in Scotland!”
+In the pub an overweight middle-aged American lady in large glasses, patterned bow-tied maternity dress and tight close-curled librarian hair walks around the dark wooden bar.
+She clamps her mobile phone to each of the pained-looking locals’ ears for them to say hello to her friend back home in the Mid-West.

 You wait your whole life, come to a cold distant town on the very northern point of an unknown continent.
-And you finally start to live.
+And finally start to live…